Nelkeys/nacos-aksuchapter-app/NACOS AKSU App.md

 ## Getting Started

-To get started with the AK22 Class App, follow these steps:
+To get started with the NACOS AKSU App, follow these steps:

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in a web browser.